nejib1/Apool-MMPOS-AutoUpdate/README.md

 # (Qubic Mining) MMPOS Apool Miner Auto-Update Script

-This project contains a script that automatically checks for the latest version of the **apool** miner from GitHub and updates the local miner on **MMPOS** if a new version is available.
+The script is designed to automatically update the apool miner on MMPOS by checking GitHub for the latest version, ensuring miners in the Qubic mining network are always running the most up-to-date and optimized software..
 The script is designed to be scheduled via cron and must be executed from the most recent `/opt/mmp/miners/custom-XXXXX` directory, which corresponds to **apool**.

 ## Features